a-sit-plus/signum/docs/docs/examples.md

 * instantiate a verifier
 * create, sign and verify CSRs with a custom attribute
 * extract a custom attribute from a CSR
-* create, and sign certificates
+* create, and sign a certificate with a custom critical extension

 # Create and Verify a JWT on the JVM